The Poynting vector field singularities: Effects of symmetry and its violation: Conclusions

 \section{Conclusions}

 The obtained results {have} revealed the deep connection between the topological structure of the Poynting vector field, the problem symmetry, and energy conservation law.
 Specifically, in the scattering of a monochromatic linearly polarized plane wave by an infinite right circular cylinder, a deviation of the orientation of the polarization plane from the pure TE or TM configuration makes the Poynting vector streamlines essentially three-dimensional.
-In this case, while the projection of the streamline pattern onto the plane of the cylinder base may exhibit various types of singularities, in the three-dimensional space, all of them, but the ones {belonging to} the $x$-axis (see Fig.~\ref{fig:Orientation}), are regular points.
+In this case, while the projection of the streamline pattern onto the plane of the cylinder's normal cross section may exhibit various types of singularities, in the three-dimensional space, all of them, but the ones {belonging to} the $x$-axis (see Fig.~\ref{fig:Orientation}), are regular points.

 We have also shown that the bifurcation in the two-dimensional projection of streamline patterns may be explained and classified within the framework of the developed phenomenological theory.
 The latter is based on expanding the Poynting vector components in powers of the {deviations} of the coordinates from the specific characteristic points, supplemented by the constraints imposed by the symmetry and energy conservation law.
-All predictions made {by} this phenomenological theory have been illustrated and verified by analyzing the exact solution of the scattering problem for a Germanium cylinder.
-The obtained results {unravel} essential features of the electromagnetic energy circulation at light scattering by particles (including nanoparticles) and shed new light on this old problem.
+All predictions made {by} this phenomenological theory have been illustrated and verified by analyzing the exact solution of the scattering problem for a germanium cylinder.

+{We stress that the topological structure of the Poynting vector pattern changes only as a result of a finite number of bifurcations.
+It means that the discussed patterns are {\it topologically stable\/} at variations of the problem parameter(s) lying in between the bifurcation values.
+The conclusion should be valid for generalizing this discussion to any continuous symmetry violation in the light scattering problem.
+It ensures that the discussed topological properties of the problem are robust to a weak symmetry violation inevitable in any actual experiment.}

+The obtained results {unravel} essential features of the electromagnetic energy circulation at light scattering by particles (including nanoparticles).
+They shed new light on this problem and open the door to developing new nanotechnological approaches. \mbox{}\\